oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 _The following has to be done after exiting from VM.
 Also, the following need only be done if you want the browser on host to have access to the server running in VM.
 If you allocated enough RAM to handle the browser instance as well in VirtualBox, then you are done and can use the VM as a complete dev environment!_

 1. Select the newly created VM in VirtualBox and click Settings.
+2. Go to 'System'.
+Here, you can change the amount of RAM allocated to the VM, and in the 'Processor' tab, you can change the amount of cores as well.
+At least 2 cores are recommended, it is verified to work smoothly at 4 cores.
 2. Go to 'Network' tab.
 Here, Adapter 1 should be 'NAT', leave it at that.
 3. Go to 'Adapter 2' and enable it.
 Select the first dropdown to 'Bridged Adapter' and name to whatever is the network adapter that you are using now.
 4. Then, in 'Advanced', set the MAC address to your active adapter's MAC address (Check it out [here](https://kb.netgear.com/1005/How-do-I-find-my-device-s-MAC-address)).